gethop-dev/esignatures.docusign/README.md

 * `:account-id`: DocuSign account's ID.

 These are the optional keys:
-* `:timeout`: Timeout value (in milli-seconds) for an connection attempt with Grafana.
+* `:timeout`: Timeout value (in milli-seconds) for an connection attempt with DocuSign API.
 * `:max-retries`: If the connection attempt fails, how many retries we want to attempt before giving up.
 * `:backoff-ms`: This is a vector in the form [initial-delay-ms max-delay-ms multiplier] to control the delay between each retry.
 The delay for nth retry will be (max (* initial-delay-ms n multiplier) max-delay-ms).
 If multiplier is not specified (or if it is nil), a multiplier of 2 is used.
 All times are in milli-seconds.